Best-of-all-time

 OneFormula uses three different criteria for its ranking:

-Wins - in both sprint races and regular races.
+Wins - in sprint races and regular races alike.

-Poles - in both sprint shoutouts and qualifying.
-A driver who achieves a pole position retains it, even if he drops back on the grid due to technical reasons or infringements in a previous race.
+Poles - in sprint shoutouts and qualifying.
+A driver who takes pole retains it, even if he drops back on the grid for technical reasons or infringements in a previous race.

-Podiums - in both sprint races and regular races, but only second and third places, to prevent double counting of wins.
+Podiums - in sprint races and regular races, but only second and third place count, to prevent double counting of wins.

 Weighing factors